nathaliesommer/PredPrey-HabitatDomains/RScripts/ReadMe.md

 # Scripts ReadME

 ### File List:
-PredPrey_SensitivityAnlaysis: A script to run the data outputs from the sensetivity analysis
+PredPrey_SensitivityAnlaysis: A script to run the data outputs from the sensitivity analysis

+StatsModels.R: Scripts of Bayesian models and results plotting